qoosky/ode-python/README.md

 # ode-python

 This is yet another Python binding of [Open Dynamics Engine (ODE)](https://www.ode.org/).

-# Instalation

 Python3 on Linux system is required.

 	pip3 install ode-python

-Please install ODE or cmake beforehand. pip3 first tries to build and install ODE using cmake if ODE cannot be found on the system.
+Please install ODE somewhere on the system.
 For example, on debian:

-	apt install cmake

-or

-	apt install libode-dev
+	apt install libode8

 # Uploading to PyPI